bdunko/Charon-s-Obol/notes/Obol/Data/Polish.md

 - [ ] It needs to be more clear when coin powers are usable.
 	- [ ] Color filter for between tosses?
 	- [ ] Coin label text is gray instead of white between tosses.
-	- [x] Coin flashing should be more pronounced.
+- [ ] Animated icons for coin powers - flashing eyes for monsters for ex - only animate when active.
-	- [ ] Animated icons for coin powers - flashing eyes for monsters - only animate when active.
+- [ ] Individual coin arts for each family of coin (ie a Zeus coin, Hermes coin, Hera coin...)
 - [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect